ember-learn/guides-source/guides/release/configuring-ember/debugging.md

 Ember provides several configuration options that can help you debug problems with your application.

+## Ember Inspector
+The [Ember Inspector](https://github.com/emberjs/ember-inspector) is a browser extension that makes understanding and debugging your Ember.js application a snap.
+To learn more about it check out the [dedicated guide](../../ember-inspector/).

 ## Routing

 ### Log router transitions